Democracy and Growth in the 21st Century

-We use the following five types of data to investigate how the performance of different countries depends on their political regimes.
-Table \ref{tab:descriptive-stats-main} provides descriptive statistics for our main variables.\footnote{Descriptive statistics for the remaining variables are in Table \ref{tab:descriptive-stats-appendix}.
-Table \ref{tab:sources} provides details on data sources.}
+Before turning to causal analysis, we first examine whether democracy is correlated with growth in 2001–2022, by using the following types of data.
+Table \ref{tab:descriptive-stats-main} provides descriptive statistics for our main variables.\footnote{Table \ref{tab:sources} provides details on data sources.
+Descriptive statistics for the remaining variables are in Table \ref{tab:descriptive-stats-appendix}.}

-\textbf{Economic and public health outcomes.} The primary outcome we look at is the mean annual GDP growth rate between 2001 and 2019 from the \emph{World Economic Outlook} by the IMF.
-As Figure \ref{fig:ols-mean-gdp} shows, most countries experienced positive economic growth.
-For our sample of 164 countries, the mean is 3.9\% with a standard deviation of 2.1\% (Table \ref{tab:descriptive-stats-main} row 1).
+\textbf{Outcomes.} We examine two complementary measures of economic growth: GDP growth and night-time light intensity growth.
+GDP growth rates come from the World Bank.
+For our sample of 159 countries, the mean annual GDP growth rate between 2001 and 2019 is 3.8\% with a standard deviation of 1.8\% (Table \ref{tab:descriptive-stats-main} row 1).
+We also look at the mean GDP growth rate between 2020 and 2022.
+Although 2020 was a disastrous year, countries' economies bounced back in 2021 and 2022, yielding an average growth rate of 1.8\% during this period.

-We also look at two outcomes specific to 2020: the GDP growth rate between 2019 and 2020 and the total number of Covid-19 deaths per million.
-We source data for the GDP growth rate from the IMF and data for Covid-19 deaths from the Data Repository at Johns Hopkins University.
-2020 was a disastrous year, with the average growth rate at -4.8\%, the worst since World War II.
-The average number of Covid-19 deaths per million is 297 (Table \ref{tab:descriptive-stats-main} rows 2 and 3).
-Both outcomes differed drastically across countries, with a standard deviation of 7.9\% for GDP growth rates and 382 for Covid-19 deaths per million.
-Figures \ref{fig:ols-gdp-2020} and \ref{fig:ols-deaths} visualize these patterns.
+To address the widespread concern that the GDP growth data may be manipulated and exaggerated, especially in authoritarian countries, we also use mean night-time light intensity growth rate in 2001-2013, sourced from \cite{martinez2022much}.
+Nighttime light intensity, derived from satellite imagery capturing the Earth's surface after dark, serves as an alternative proxy for economic growth by measuring the luminosity associated with human activity.
+Nighttime light intensity is less prone to manipulation than GDP.
+For our sample of 155 countries, the mean is 6.8\% with a standard deviation of 6.0\% (Table \ref{tab:descriptive-stats-main} row 3), which is higher and more volatile than GDP growth.